evrhel/libscratch3/README.md

 ## Running

 To run a Scratch 3 project, use the `scratch3` command line tool.
 It takes a single argument, the path to the project file.
-Assuming the executable is in your path, you can run a project like this:
+Assuming the executable is in your path, projects can be run using:

 ```bash
 scratch3 path/to/project.sb3